How to Become a Teacher in Oklahoma

 - Task 3: Designing Instruction for Student Learning

 - Task 4: Implementing and Analyzing Instruction to Promote Student Learning

-Candidates can see all the requirements for this exam on the EST website.
-The website gives the test-taker information on what is required, how it is set up, how to register, and how to receive their scores after the test.
+Candidates can see all the Praxis test requirements for this exam on the EST website.
+The website gives the test-taker information on what is required, how it is set up, how to register, and how to receive their Praxis score report after the test.

 Additional Requirements for Oklahoma Teacher Certification